IntelliTect/Coalesce/docs/pages/modeling/model-components/methods.rst

 Security for instance methods is also controlled by the data source that loads the instance - if the data source can't provide an instance of the requested model, the method won't be executed.

-.. _ModelMethodTypeScript:

 Generated TypeScript
 --------------------

-See :ref:`VueApiCallers` and :ref:`VueViewModels` (Vue) or :ref:`ModelMethodTypeScript` (Knockout) for details on the code that is generated for your custom methods.
+See :ref:`VueApiCallers` and :ref:`VueViewModels` (Vue) or :ref:`KoModelMethodTypeScript` (Knockout) for details on the code that is generated for your custom methods.

 |